Dassault Mirage 2000: Greece

 In July 1985, Greece signed a contract for 40 Mirage 2000s: 36 single-seat aircraft and 4 two-seat trainers.
 The order came as part of a larger defence acquisition programme that saw the country, for political reasons, proceed with an order for the F-16.
-The $1.38 billion Mirage contract also consisted of weapons and equipment, as well as industrial offsets that permitted HAI to produce the M53-P2 engines.
+The $1.38B Mirage contract also consisted of weapons and equipment, as well as industrial offsets that permitted HAI to produce the M53-P2 engines.
 The first aircraft were delivered in June 1988 and the last, by the end of 1989.
 They featured an "ICMS Mk.
 1" defensive countermeasures suite (DCS), an updated version of the standard Mirage 2000C DCS, characterised by two small antennas near the top of the tailfin.
 Initially armed with R.550 Matra Magic-2 missiles.
 During the "Talos" modernisation project of the 1990s, carried out by Hellenic Aerospace Industry and supervised by Dassault and Thompson-CSF, the aircraft received: a vastly improved RDM-3 radar set; the ICMS 1 DCS; the ability to carry the Super-530D medium-range missile and the AM39 Exocet Block II anti-ship missile.
 After "Talos", the aircraft were renamed Mirage-2000EGM/BGM.

-In August 2000, Greece placed a $1.1 billion order for a batch of 15 new Mirage 2000-5 Mk.
+In August 2000, Greece placed a $1.1B order for a batch of 15 new Mirage 2000-5 Mk.
 2 fighters, and had 10 existing Mirage 2000EGMs upgraded to Mirage 2000-5 Mk.
 2 standard.
 The upgrade meant the addition of the RDY-2 radar and ICMS-3 DCS, and the ability to deploy SCALP cruise missiles and both versions of the MICA instead, an order for which was placed.
+Deliveries of the upgraded aircraft took place between 2004 and 2005.
+In December 2019, Greece signed contracts for a €260M further upgrade of its remaining Mirage 2000s, focused on their electronics and engines.
 All Greek machines (Mk 2s and EGMs) feature the TOTEM-3000 INS of the Mk2 instead of the Uliss-52 and have hose-and-drogue aerial refueling capability.

+During 2022, Greece's remaining fleet of Mirage 2000s was withdrawn and placed into storage shortly after the delivery of new Dassault Rafale fighters, various options have been reportedly explored for a potential sale.